CERTCC/SSVC/doc/md_src_files/058_coordination.md

 The analyst should assess the credibility of the report of the vulnerability, not the claims of the impact of the vulnerability.
 A report may be credible in terms of the fact of the vulnerability's existence even if the stated impacts are inaccurate.
 However, the more extreme the stated impacts are, the more skepticism is necessary.
-For this reason, "exaggerating the impact if exploited" is an indicator *against* credibility.
+For this reason, “exaggerating the impact if exploited” is an indicator *against* credibility.
 Furthermore, a report may be factual but not identify any security implications; such reports are bug reports, not vulnerability reports, and are considered out of scope.

 A coordinator also has a scope defined by their specific constituency and mission.